10 Products People With Hair Loss Recommend

 Buy the Hempz Sweet Pineapple and Honey Melon Herbal Volumizing Shampoo pictured above for $16.55 from Amazon.

 Castor oil is a popular remedy to combat hair troubles, and it’s most useful (and expert-endorsed) to help condition and add moisture back into your hair.
 As of yet, there is no research that says castor oil promotes hair regrowth, so keep that in mind, but also know conditioned hair is less prone to damage.
 Some people can be allergic to castor oil, so if you want to try it, test it in a small area first.

 “I have sporadic hair loss, but mainly the regrowth is course and wavy (versus whip straight smooth hair I naturally had before),” said Tina LS.
 “It’s a side effect of medication for autoimmune diseases.
 I use pure castor oil and castor oil leave-in products.
 My new weird hair absorbs the oil and doesn’t feel or look greasy, just softer and shinier.
 I add oil a few times throughout the day.
 My hair loss is similar to the photo above, but currently grown in for a little while!”

-Buy the Pure Castor Oil pictured above for $5.99 from Amazon.
+Buy Pure Castor Oil for $9.95 from Amazon.

 9. Shampoos and Conditioners with Caffeine

 Many people like the extra boost they get from caffeine, and that might even apply to your hair.
 In a 2012 study of people with hair loss due to androgenetic alopecia, caffeine-infused hair care products effectively stimulated hair regrowth.
 A 2018 study compared hair products containing caffeine to Rogaine hair growth products, and they were similarly effective.

 “Head and Shoulders with Caffeine,” suggested Paulina Andrade.